Sample roll-out

 The variance shape moves dramatically across configurations; the RTP factor stays at the expected baseline.
 The first-week 20 percent cashback compounds across all targets during week 1 only.

-Where Roobet Dice sits across the audit set
+Where Roobet Dice sits across operator coverage

 | Brand | Verified Dice RTP | Notable feature | Catalogue position |